nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   <box type="warning" seamless>

   **Caution:**
   If you want to pre-assign contacts when adding a wedding, you are encouraged to use `list` to view all contacts BEFORE using the `addw` command to add a new wedding.
-If you are in a wedding view, and you do not use the `list` command to exit from wedding view to the all contacts view, you will only be able to add contacts from the current wedding being viewed into the new wedding.
+Not doing so will mean that you are only able to add contacts from the current wedding being viewed into the new wedding.

   </box>
 Examples: